aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/NumberPrompt.md

 ### About the fields, [flagvar](../../../Flags%20arrays/flagvar.md) and [flagstring](../../../Flags%20arrays/flagstring.md) used

-The way a number prompt works is by reusing some fields used in the [Prompt](Prompt.md) and `LetterPrompt` command as well as sharing some fields used by [ItemList](../../../ItemList/ItemList.md).
+The way a number prompt works is by reusing some fields used in the [Prompt](Prompt.md) and [LetterPrompt](LetterPrompt.md) command as well as sharing some fields used by [ItemList](../../../ItemList/ItemList.md).
 It's important to note that while it may shares some fields with these 2 systems, they are NOT equivalent semantically.
 This can in theory cause problems if they mix, but in practice, all fields mentioned here are properly reset by this command or their respective systems before usage so in practice, it's mostly safe.

 Here are the fields in question:

-* `letterprompt`: Set to -1 to indicate this is not a `letterprompt` which is a superset of number prompt
+* `letterprompt`: Set to -1 to indicate this is not a [LetterPrompt](LetterPrompt.md) which is a superset of number prompt
 * `listcancelled`: Set to false during the command processing and to true if the number prompt was cancelled
 * `prompt`: Since this command uses the same lock then [Prompt](Prompt.md), it works the same way here (set to true during the command processing and to false when SetText is done yielding and handles the outcome)
 * `numberprompt`: Set to true during the command processing (it's not set to false because its value won't matter after until a [Prompt](Prompt.md) command happens which itself would set it to false anyway)